 An HTML meta tag is text that is viewable in the code of a web page and can be read by search engines, web services, browsers, and human beings.
 Meta tags are how, for example, the title, description, and image of a web page are displayed as a preview when you share a link in a text message or social media.

-The "NoAI" HTML meta tag is a signal that generative AI programs accessing your work can read and identify; once they have identified it, they can then "skip" the model to which it is attached.
+You can use the "NoAI" HTML meta tag, which is a signal that generative AI programs accessing your work can read and identify; once they have identified it, they can then "skip" the model to which it is attached.